vedro-universe/vedro-advanced-tags/README.md

 ## Usage

-1. Adding tags to scenarios:
+First, add tags to your scenarios:

 ```python
 import vedro